burakaksoy/UWB-Gazebo-Plugin/README.md

 * anchor_prefix: all the anchors placed in the scenario must have a unique name that starts with this prefix.
 * all_los: if true, all the anchors are considered as in a LOS scenario.
 Except if there are too far from the tag, in that case they are considered as NLOS.
 * tag_id: tag identifier, a number.
+* topic_name_ranging: Topic name to publish the ranging messages from the tag
+* topic_name_anchors: Topic name to publish Visualization MarkerArray messages from the tag

 To place an anchor in a Gazebo's world, the only requirement is that the model must have a name starting with ```anchor_prefix```.
 A simple model could be: